729 Boylston Street, Suite 2000

 Member, AFL-CIO Lawyers Coordinating Committee

-Admitted to practice before the U.S. District Court of Massachusetts, U.S. District Court of Maine, the U.S. Court of Appeals, First Circuit, Third Circuit, Fourth Circuit, Seventh Circuit, Eleventh Circuit, and the Court of Appeals District of Columbia
+Admitted to practice before the U.S. Supreme Court, U.S. District Court of Massachusetts, U.S. District Court of Maine, the U.S. Court of Appeals, First, Second, Third, Fourth, Sixth, Seventh, Ninth, Eleventh, and D.C.
+Circuits.

 Labor unions, wage and hour class actions, wrongful termination, employment discrimination